Skip to Main Content

 Research Guide 233 Criminal Justice Records at the Archives of Ontario (updated Oct.
 2020)

-The Arquives: Canada's LGBTQ2+ Archives (a lot of material was digitized with the Archives of Sexuality and Gender (a Gale primary source database) including Body Politic, Xtra! and other community newspapers; TMU does not have access at this time)
+The Arquives: Canada's LGBTQ2+ Archives (a lot of material was digitized with the Archives of Sexuality and Gender (a Gale primary source database) including Body Politic, Xtra! and other community newspapers.

 Court Records